mortizm1988/mortizm1988.github.io/_pages/about.md

 ---
 I am Marcelo Ortiz, Assistant Professor at [Universitat Pompeu Fabra](https://www.upf.edu/en/web/universitat/la-upf-en-els-ranquings).
 Welcome to my homepage!

-I do research in **Accounting** and **Corporate Governance**, with special emphasis on the role of transparency and family ties in the economy and corporate strategies.
-I am fortunate that my research projects have been published in leading journals, having three publications in the FT Top 50 journals.
+I do research in **Accounting** and **Corporate Governance**, with special emphasis on the role of _transparency_ and _family ties_ in the economy and corporate strategies.
+I am fortunate that my research projects have been published in leading journals, having three publications in the _FT Top 50 journals_.
 I am also affiliated with the [Barcelona School of Economics](https://bse.eu/) and the [UPF Barcelona School of Management](https://www.bsm.upf.edu/en).

 Since 2019, I co-organize the [Barcelona Accounting Seminars and Workshops](https://sites.google.com/view/bas-2021/inicio).